mmihira/k8TheHardWay/README.md

 K8 The Hard Way

 ### Credentials

-- Create a service account and service account key on glcou.
+- Create a service account and service account key on glcoud.
   Save as `gcloud_creds.json` in root dir.

+### Project Name
+Change the project name in main.tf to the specific project name you are using.

 ### Build
-- Build the terraform docker file `docker build ./ -t snssqst:0`
+- Build the terraform docker file `docker build -f Dockerfile_terraform -t snssqst:0 .`
+- Build the gcloud docker file `docker build -f Dockerfile_terraform -t snssqst:0 .`

+### Terraform
 - Init the project.
 This will create terraform config files in this directory
   `docker run -it -v $PWD:/workspace -w /workspace snssqst:0 init`